chrispho/language-study-app/team/m3/tiffany-lin/feature-sequence-diagram.md

     application ->> server: fetch trophy progress
     server ->> application: return trophy data
-    application ->> user: display trophies and progress bars else showing time spent for the week user ->> application: view time spent for the week application ->> server: fetch time data for the past week server ->> application: return time spent for each day application ->> user: display time spent for each day of the week end
+    application ->> user: display trophies and progress bars end
 ```